oniongithub/CPP-Libraries/README.md

 * **Console Colors** - Allows you to change the background and foreground color for your console.
 * **Type Conversion** - Allows you to get any value's value, type, and size returned for printing into the console.
 * **Text Parsing** - Allows you to parse text from characters, and print text based on a color code and parsing parameter.
+* **Circumference Vectors** - Allows you to get a vector on the circumference of a circle.